Copyright and Course Materials

 2) Do you have permission from the copyright holder (who may or may not be the author) to reproduce the material?

 3) Is the material covered by a Creative Commons license that permits reproduction?

 If none of the above options apply, and you still want to use a copyrighted work, you should attempt to obtain permission from the holder of the copyright.
-The Copyright Clearance Center, for example, can license certain copyrighted material, for a fee.
-If you have exhausted #1-5 and cannot obtain permission to reproduce the material, you may not use the material.
+The Copyright Clearance Center, for example, can license certain copyrighted material, likely for a fee.
+If you have exhausted #1-4 and cannot obtain permission to reproduce the material, you may not use the material.

 Print reserve services are likewise covered under fair use provisions of the copyright law.

 Items may be placed on print reserve through the Reading List function as described above, or you can fill out a request form to place items on reserve.